 Mineral SPF every morning

-For at least 4–6 weeks post-procedure.
-Newly treated skin is highly photosensitive and vulnerable to UV-triggered hyperpigmentation.
+For 4 to 6 weeks post-treatment minimum.
+Newly treated skin is highly photosensitive and vulnerable to UV-driven hyperpigmentation.

 Always